danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 Since both protocols implement `CollectionOperation`, they share the same public api, which means that you trigger item and batch operations in the same way.

-Let's see if we can take this even further.

 ### Serial item operation

 If your operation is asynchronous and the order of execution is important, you can't use concurrent operations, since a simple network delay could mess up the completion order.
-If you can't solve this with system design, you could execute your operations serially instead of concurrently.
+The best way to solve such issues is to design your system to support concurrency, but if you can't do this, you could execute your operations serially instead of concurrently.

 Let's create a serial `ItemOperation` for these cases: